drocheam/optrace/docs/source/usage/focus.rst

           :class: dark-light

 **Case 3:** Finding the optimal image distance
- * **Example:** Actual image position (not just the paraxial) in a multi-lens setup.
+ * **Example:** Actual best image position (not just the paraxial) in a multi-lens setup.
  * **Preferred methods:** Image Sharpness.
-   With large amounts of curvature of field Image Center Sharpness should be selected, to find a best-fit focus for the image center region.
+   With large amounts of curvature of field *Image Center Sharpness* should be selected instead, to find a best-fit focus for the center region.

-For the image sharpness methods to work best, a source image with high contrast and sharp edges should be used.
+For best results, a target with high contrast and sharp edges should be set as source image.
-For instance, the grid or Siemens star presets, depicted in table :numref:`table_image_presets_aberrations`.
+Examples include the Siemens star or the grid preset, the latter is depicted in table :numref:`table_image_presets_aberrations`.

-In the following figure you can find an example for image sharpness focussing for a setup with large amounts of field of curvature.
-While in the left case more image regions are somewhat sharp, in the right case the sharpness is optimized for the center region.
+The following two figures demonstrate the Image Sharpness focussing for a setup with distinct field of curvature.
+While the left part shows a best-focus fit for the whole image, the right part was optimized for the image center.

 .. list-table::
    Comparison between "Image Sharpness" (left) and "Image Center Sharpness" (right) for a setup with large amounts of field of curvature.
-Example :ref:`example_image_render`, Grid image, pupil of 1mm, 5 million rays.
+Example :ref:`example_image_render` with a grid image selected, a pupil of 1mm and 5 million rays simulated.
    :class: table-borderless

    * - .. figure:: ../images/focus_image_sharpness_grid.webp